Cranjah/Computer-Science-OSSU/README.md

 **Duration**.
 It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
 Learners can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1y2kMsIg9VaHMVmw35x_aH1hpty3V-ZMuV2jA13P_Cgo/copy) to estimate their end date.
 Make a copy and input your start date and expected hours per week in the `Timeline` sheet.
 As you work through courses you can enter your actual course completion dates in the `Curriculum Data` sheet and get updated completion estimates.

 > **Warning:** While the spreadsheet is a useful tool to estimate the time you need to complete this curriculum, it may not always be up-to-date with the curriculum.
-Use the [OSSU CS website](https://cs.ossu.dev) or [the repo](https://github.com/ossu/computer-science) to see what courses to do.
+Use the [OSSU CS website](https://cs.ossu.dev) or [the GitHub repo](https://github.com/ossu/computer-science) to see what courses to do.

 **Cost**.
 All or nearly all course material is available for free.
 However, some courses may charge money for assignments / tests / projects to be graded.
-Note that both [Coursera](https://www.coursera.support/s/article/209819033-Apply-for-Financial-Aid-or-a-Scholarship?language=en_US) and [edX](https://courses.edx.org/financial-assistance/) offer financial aid.
+Note that both [edX](https://courses.edx.org/financial-assistance/) and [Coursera](https://www.coursera.support/s/article/209819033-Apply-for-Financial-Aid-or-a-Scholarship?language=en_US) offer financial aid.

 Decide how much or how little to spend based on your own time and budget;
 just remember that you can't purchase success!